ranbureand/sitefolio/_projects/fortune-cookie-installation.markdown

 pictures of the installation by
 : [Christo Crocker](http://christocrocker.blogspot.com.tr/ "Christo Crocker’s site")

-The installation correlates two different but comparable **web image archives**: **the first**, potentially infinite, one is being continuously powered by users through the site [Fortune Cookie](http://whatsthewaythecookiecrumbles.org/ "Fortune Cookie site"), while **the second**, actually finite, one consists of images retrieved from a sample of ten image search engines.
+The installation correlates two different but comparable **web image archives**: **the first**—potentially infinite—one is being continuously powered by users through the site [Fortune Cookie](http://whatsthewaythecookiecrumbles.org/ "Fortune Cookie site"), while **the second**—actually finite—one consists of images retrieved from a sample of ten image search engines.

 <div class="figures">
     {% include image.html